SanGoruden/SanGoruden/README.md

 - currently working on minishell, a minimal version of bash coded in C. 🧰

-- currently learning software engineering at 42 School 🧠
+- currently learning software engineering at 42 School. 🧠

-- based in Mulhouse, France 🇫🇷🥨
+- based in Mulhouse, France. 🇫🇷🥨

 ## skills